Acoustic shape optimization using energy stable curvilinear finite differences: Conclusions

 In this paper, we present a method for solving shape optimization problems constrained by the acoustic wave equation using energy stable finite differences of high-order accuracy with SBP properties.
 The optimization method is based on the inversion of coordinate transformations, where the design domain is transformed to a rectangular reference domain and the resulting metric coefficients are optimized to minimize the loss functional.
 A gradient-based optimization algorithm is used, computing the gradient of the loss functional through the adjoint framework.
 From a numerical point of view, the problem is similar to full waveform inversion in seismic imaging, where the objective is to find material parameters in the medium.
 The problem is solved in the time domain, meaning that any time-dependent source and receiver data can be used.
 Using a combination of weak and strong imposition of boundary conditions through the SAT and projection methods, the scheme of the forward problem is shown to be dual consistent.

 Three numerical experiments are performed.
 First, the accuracy of the forward scheme is verified, demonstrating that the expected convergence rates are obtained.
 In the second numerical experiment, we show that the method can be used to reconstruct the shape of a seabed with only one source and one receiver close to the surface.
-In the final numerical experiment, we optimize the shape of the mouth of an airhorn with the objective of minimizing reflected sound in the horn.
+In the final numerical experiment, we optimize the shape of the mouth of an air horn with the objective of minimizing reflected sound in the horn.
 For this last example, a complicated source function is used consisting of many frequencies to emphasize the advantages of solving the problem in the time domain.

-Interesting topics for future research include for example extensions of the method to three spatial dimensions and the impact of more sophisticated time-stepping schemes on the convergence behavior of the optimization problem.
+Interesting topics for future research include, e.g., extensions of the method to three spatial dimensions and the impact of more sophisticated time-stepping schemes on the convergence behavior of the optimization problem.
 From a theoretical standpoint, the extension to 3D is straightforward, the issues lie in the efficient implementation of the solver and the computation of the gradient.
-Similarly, time integration using a self-adjoint method, such as for example the Runge-Kutta methods presented in \cite{sanz_serna} or SBP in time \cite{nordstrom_lundquist_2016}, is mostly an implementation challenge.
-However, whether the benefits of obtaining the exact gradient to the fully discrete optimization problem through dual consistency in space and time outweigh the benefits in computational costs of the simpler methods remains to be answered.
+Similarly, time integration using a self-adjoint method, e.g., the Runge--Kutta methods presented in \cite{sanz_serna} or SBP in time \cite{nordstrom_lundquist_2016}, is mostly an implementation challenge. {The error study of the adjoint-based gradient in Section \ref{subsec: bath} shows that choosing the time step a factor of 10 below the CFL stability limit (i.e., setting CFL constant $k = 0.1$) results in a 1\% relative error attributed to the time discretization error.
+Moreover, the error in the gradient seems to decrease linearly with $k$, implying that time steps close to the stability limit will result in approximately 10\% relative error.
+Using a self-adjoint time integrator could therefore allow for larger time steps without incurring an error.
+For self-adjoint Runge--Kutta methods, this entails evaluating the time integral in the adjoint-based gradient using the Runge--Kutta quadrature, thereby requiring storing also the Runge--Kutta stage values of the forward and adjoint solutions, resulting in increased memory costs \cite{sanz_serna}.
+Whether the benefits of obtaining the exact gradient to the fully discrete optimization problem through dual consistency in space and time outweigh the benefits in computational costs of the simpler methods remains to be answered.}